zhutuanfei/SMOR/README.md

 # SMOR
-Minority oversampling for imbalanced ordinal regression problems
+Minority oversampling for imbalanced ordinal regression

 The implementation for the oversampling algorithm SMOR